jy1655/BzPeri/BUILD.md

-# Gobbledegook Build Guide (2025)
+# BzPeri Build Guide (2025)

-This guide covers building Gobbledegook for modern systems with support for the latest BlueZ versions (5.77+).
+This guide covers building BzPeri for modern systems with support for the latest BlueZ versions (5.77+).

 ## System Requirements